About Kreem Shakti

 WORKING IN WESTERN MEDICINE WASN’T ENOUGH

 I am uniquely equipped in both Western science and Eastern medicine knowledge and training – bringing the best of both worlds to my practice.
-I have worked as a nurse in both hospital and community settings – acquiring knowledge in preventative, emergent and bedside care.
+I have worked as a nurse in both hospital and community settings – acquiring knowledge in preventative, emergency and bedside care.
 In my practice today, it has become apparent that medicine is not a one size fits all science nor is there one correct way to help an individual.
 My background and education are a combination of allopathic, holistic and energy sciences.
 I use this foundation to help others heal themselves on a physical, emotional, and spiritual level.

 The Art of Transforming